Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 The Aboriginal Community Portfolio sits within the Capability Department which is responsible for creating Victoria Police policy.
 The Aboriginal Community Portfolio Manager and Senior Policy Advisor are both designated positions occupied by Aboriginal people who are not sworn officers.

-Although the Aboriginal Community Portfolio Manager is involved in the establishment of programs for Aboriginal people and provides culturally relevant advice on policies, the portfolio does not typically establish new policies.
+Although the Aboriginal Community Portfolio Manager is involved in the establishment of programs for Aboriginal people and provides culturally relevant advice on policies, the portfolio 'does not typically establish new policies.'
 For this reason, the status of this recommendation was assessed as ‘mostly implemented’ by Victoria Police.

 The Aboriginal Community Portfolio works closely with Recruitment and Executive Command.
-There are 22 designated positions across Victoria Police.
+There are 22 designated Aboriginal positions across Victoria Police.

 The Royal Commission into Aboriginal Deaths in Custody laid bare the link between systemic racism and the over-representation of Aboriginal people in the criminal justice system.
 Thirty years since they concluded that ‘far too much police intervention in the lives of Aboriginal people throughout Australia has been arbitrary, discriminatory, racist and violent’, little seems to have changed.